Pinggu Town

 The town was named Pinggu (平谷 (Flat Valley)) because of its location in a plain surrounded by mountains on the north, east and south.
-When it became an area in 2002, the namd Yuyang (渔阳 (Fishing Sun)) was given in order to distinguish it from the larger district.
+When it became an area in 2002, the name Yuyang (渔阳 (Fishing Sun)) was given in order to distinguish it from the larger district.
+However, as of 2025, official sources now solely use the term Pinggu Town once more, as they have begun to move away from the "area" classification.

 History

 Administrative divisions

-By the end of 2021, Yuyang Area consisted of 21 subdivisions, in which 8 were communities and 13 were villages.
+By the end of 2021, Pinggu Town consisted of 21 subdivisions, in which 8 were communities and 13 were villages.
 They are named in the following list: